 Behind The Moon - DaLynn Roberts, L.M.T. #19790

 DaLynn has been a Licensed Massage Therapist in Oregon since May of 2013.
 She has always been in-tune with the feelings and needs of others, which led her to a career in bodywork.
-Over the past five years of her career, she has explored various settings and styles of massage to help create the truly unique style she uses today.
+Over the past six years of her career, she has explored various settings and styles of massage to help create the truly unique style she uses today.

 When she is not in the office, DaLynn loves to stay active.
 She is a competitive pole dancer, plays slow-pitch softball with a local coed team, likes to spend time outdoors, travel, and spend time with friends and family.
 DaLynn is also a Floral Designer, specializing in events such as weddings.